 During this course students will explore various approaches to integrating knowledge and critical engagement with different texts and contexts through the processes of reflection, writing, and research.
 Through this exploration, students will strengthen their skills in self-reflection, critical thinking, applied learning, information seeking, and academic communication.

-Accommodation will be provided in one of the residences on our Peterborough Symons Campus.
+Accommodation will be provided in Peter Gzowski College, one of the residences on our Peterborough Symons Campus.
 Rooms will be single occupancy.
 Washrooms are located separate from bedrooms.
-Students are required to provide their own linens, towels and toiletries.
-All beds are single beds.
+Students are required to provide their own towels and toiletries.
+All beds are double beds.

 Accommodation cost will be $30.00 + HST / night / room = $33.90 x 19 nights = $644.10